cyber-shuttle/cybershuttle-md-api/TclTk-gui/README.md

 Go ahead and setup you system using QwikMD, Charmm-GUI, manually, using psfgen.
 In VMD2, cybershuttle submit will also be intergrated in QwikMD.
 * CyberShuttle allows and additional post-processing .tcl to be submited 🏗️🚧

+#### Open CyberShuttle Submit
 Open VMD and click on _Extensions->CyberShuttle Submit_.
 The **CyberShuttle Submit** plugin will pop up.
 Now click on **Get token**.
 A _webBrowser_ will open and you'll be guided to login using your ACCESS our University account.
 Once done, copy the token and click on **Apply**

 ![Slide1](images/Slide1.png)
 *To use the CyberShuttle Submit plugins.
 In VMD Main meni, click on Extensions->CyberShuttle Submit.
 It will open the plugin window*

+#### Geting token
+The 3 steps to get a token. **Get token** will open a web browser, where you can login to CyberShuttle using your Institutional credentials.
 ![Slide2](images/Slide2.png)

-*The 3 steps to get a token. **Get token** will open a web browser, where you can login to CyberShuttle using your Institutional credentials.*
+#### Applying the token
+Once you copy the token, paste into the toke field and click Apply.
 ![Slide3](images/Slide3.png)

-*Once you copy the token, paste into the toke field and click Apply.*
+#### Fill with your data
+Fill the forms by browsing you Molecular Dynamics input files, starting by the NAMD configuration file (.conf).
+Fill the other fields accordingly to what's defined in the .conf file, including the Topology, Structure, Coordinates, Velocities, Extended system, Restraints, and Parameters.
 ![Slide4](images/Slide4.png)

-*Fill the forms by browsing you Molecular Dynamics input files, starting by the NAMD configuration file (.conf).
-Fill the other fields accordingly to what's defined in the .conf file, including the Topology, Structure, Coordinates, Velocities, Extended system, Restraints, and Parameters.*
+#### Browse helps you find your files
+Each Browse button helps you find the files with the relevant extension, NAMD configuration files (.conf/.namd), Velocities (.vel), Structure (.pdb), Coordinates (.coor/.pdb), Parameters (.prm,.str)
 ![Slide5](images/Slide5.png)

-*Each Browse button helps you find the files with the relevant extension, NAMD configuration files (.conf/.namd), Velocities (.vel), Structure (.pdb), Coordinates (.coor/.pdb), Parameters (.prm,.str)*
+#### Submitting your job
+Once you're done, select an project, review your options and submit!
+Happy simulations!
 ![Slide6](images/Slide6.png)
-*Once you're done, select an project, review your options and submit!
-Happy simulations!*

 ### CyberShuttle View
 **CyberShuttle View** allows users to view the list their experiments and review their status, download whole experiments and/or individual files.
 In addition one can select a Topology/Trajectory pair and load in VMD right away!